ertsiger/induction-subgoal-automata-rl/README.md

 * `example_length_inc` - Average and standard deviation of the incomplete example length taking into account the examples from all tasks.

 ## <a name="result-reproducibility"></a>Reproducibility of the paper results
+The experiments ran on 3.40GHz Intel Core i7-6700 processors using Python 3.6.9.
+The `requirements.txt` file contains the versions of the required Python packages.

 We provide scripts that generate all the experiments described in the paper as well as scripts that generate plots and statistics reports from them.
 The folder `paper-experiments` in the root of the repository has a folder called `results` containing JSON files for generating plots and reports.
 We now describe how to create the experiments and then